- Need a quick abrasive sanding tool?

 - The dust chute is too small and clogs up fairly often.

 Most belt sanders are handheld, in which case the tool is moved over the workpiece.
-There are also fixed or stationary sanders that remain in place while the workpiece is pushed against the sanding belt.
+Additionally, there are fixed or stationary sanders that remain in place while the workpiece is pushed against the sanding belt.

 Stationary belt sanders are often mounted to workbenches, in which case they are referred to as “bench sanders”.
 Stationary belt sanders are often used in conjunction with a handheld disc sander.

-Belt sanders are typically used by builders, furniture and cabinet makers, woodworkers, and flooring finishers.
-These tools are quite aggressive and can remove a large amount of material pretty quickly.
+Belt sanders are typically used by carpenters, furniture and cabinet makers, woodworkers, and flooring finishers.
+These tools are quite aggressive and can remove paint from wood or a large amount of material pretty quickly.

 A belt sander is used for initial sanding and shaping of wood, and then switching to a less aggressive sander for finishing or smoothing can be done for better finish using a finishing sander or an orbital sander.